nushackers/nushackers-site/content/post/2017-10-06-friday-hacks-139-Oct-6.md

 author: Herbert
 ---

-This Friday, we have Hongyi from GovTech talking about his Digital Parking App, and Mohammad from TradeGecko talking about Asynchronous Processing!
+This Friday, we have Hongyi from GovTech talking about the making and deployment of a Digital Parking App, and Mohammad from TradeGecko talking about Asynchronous Processing!

 {{% friday_hack_header venue="SR3, Town Plaza, University Town, NUS" date="October 6" %}}